CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set evpn evi \<evi-id\>

-Enables the EVPN control plane so that the EVPN service offered is VLAN-based and an EVI is auto-created for each extended VLAN.
+Enables the EVPN control plane so that the EVPN service offered is VLAN-based and an EVI is created automatically for each extended VLAN.

 ### Usage